The Ultimate Travel Beauty Packing List and Kit for Backpackers

 9. Facial sunscreen: Pro travel beauty tip no. 2: This is the most essential step of your travel skincare routine.
 Don't leave home without it.
 It will protect your skin from damage and disease.
 I never ever fail to put this on.
 Especially because after years of living in London, my skin is (sadly) no longer accustomed to sunshine.
 I apply Kiehl's Ultra Light Daily UV Defence Suncreen after cleansing and moisturising and before any makeup.
 It's SPF 50+ and you don't need much.
 Just be sure to cover every inch of your face.
 It's also light and creamy and works perfectly under makeup.

 10. Cleansing wipes: I use the Garnier Extra Gentle Cleansing Wipes or the Yes to Carrots Grapefruit Brightening Facial Towelettes on an ad hoc basis.
 They're most helpful on flights when you can't do a proper evening cleanse.
 They can also be a lifesaver on overnight treks where you don't have access to clean water, let alone a bathroom.
 I'll give my face a quick wipe down with these instead.
-And if you overheat, they can cool you off!
+And if you overheat, they're a lovely way to cool off!
 I know wipes are considered a skincare no-no but sometimes a girl's gotta do what a girl's gotta do.
-And these are more gentle than most on the skin.
+And both brands mentioned are gentle than most on the skin.

 11. Lip balm: I'm throwing this into skincare because I think lip health (did I just coin a term there?) is just as essential as skin health.
 It's so easy for your lips to chap or burn when you backpack.
 I rely on a few firm favourites ( Nuxe, Rosebud Salve and Kiehl's ) to keep mine hydrated and I always apply a coat before bed.
 It's also handy to carry a lip balm that contains SPF to save your lips from getting burnt.
 I swear by Hawaiian Tropic Tropical Sunscreen.